alexandergitter/chacha20/README.md

 # ChaCha20

-A pure Ruby implementation of the ChaCha20 stream cipher.
+A pure Ruby implementation of the Salsa20 and ChaCha20 stream ciphers.
+Supports arbitrary seeking inside the keystream.

 ## Installation